urieloalves/tool5/README.md

 Make sure the extension is enabled and have fun!

-## Development
+## Observations

 This current version only shows the coordinates of the mouse on canvas.

 However, my goal is to implement the drawing functionalities of the 2D primitive shapes of p5.js and display the coordinates.

-I would love if you are interested in contributing to this project.
+I would love to hear from you if your are interested in contributing to this project.